 Dr. Jean Kutner directs this Institutional NRSA (T32) focused on training investigators in research relevant to older adults with serious illness.
 The goal of this T32 is to prepare trainee candidates for careers as palliative care researchers.

-We are now accepting applications for positions opening January 2017.
+We are currenlty accepting applications for positions starting early summer 2017.

 It is recommended that potential applicants contact Dr. Kutner (email@example.com) prior to submitting an application.